jasmin-lang/jasmin/docs/source/tools/safety_checker.md

 ```
 export fn memcmp(reg u64 p, reg u64 q, reg u64 n) -> reg u64
 ```
 Essentially, it takes two pointers `p` and `q` of length `n`, and compare them.
-To help the analyser, we can declare which inputs are pointers and which inputs are lengths, which is done through the `safetyparam` option as follows:
+To help the analyser, we can declare which inputs are pointers and which inputs are lengths, which is done through the `--param` option as follows:
 ```
-./jasminc -checksafety examples/memcmp.jazz -safetyparam "memcmp>p,q;n"
+./jasmin-checksafety examples/x86-64/memcmp.jazz --param "memcmp>p,q;n"
 ```
 (pointers and lengths are comma `,` separated lists of input variables).